usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 ### email

-An email address string formatted acording to [section 3.4.1](https://tools.ietf.org/html/rfc5322#section-3.4.1) of RFC 5322.
+An email address string formatted acording to [RFC 6531](https://tools.ietf.org/html/rfc6531).

 In XML Schema this is represented as the built in type [string](https://www.w3.org/TR/xmlschema11-2/#string) until a suitable pattern can be developed.